 The Brother MFC-J805DW INKvestment Tank has a front input cassette that has sliders for length and width.
 There's also a rear manual feeder with a width slider.
 Each tray supports most popular paper formats and types.

 This printer has decent connectivity options.
 You can hook it up to your Wi-Fi via your router or by Wi-Fi Direct.
 If you're on a mobile device, you can also use Apple AirPrint or Mopria Print Service.
 However, this printer lacks Bluetooth connectivity and you won't also be able to print off photos directly from external storage like a USB key or an SD card.
 Still, if you're using this printer in your home office, it has a phone line for faxing, which is nice.
+If you need support for external drives, check out the Epson Expression Premium XP-6100.

 The Brother MFC-J805DW is compatible with the Brother iPrint&Scan app, which allows you to print, scan, and copy directly from the app.
 You can check ink levels as well as order ink, and if you scan a document using this printer, you can see it directly on your mobile device.